-On December 11, 2006, a meeting was held at PharmAthene's offices in Annapolis, Maryland, at which Messrs.
-Wright and Richman were present as well as John Troyer, Jody Hatch, Jeffrey Jones, Francesca Cook, Wayne Morges, Ph.D., Valerie Riddle, M.D., Richard Schoenfeld and Solomon Langermann, members of PharmAthene's management, were present and Mr. Kinley and Dr. Schaffer and Robert Kaufman were present from HAQ; representatives of Bear Stearns wre also present.
-PharmAthene's management reviewed for the representatives present the status of product development efforts including scientific and clinical updates.
-PharmAthene's management also provided information on the production of Protexia® and ValortimTM and business development possibilities.
-The parties also discussed the financial condition of PharmAthene, regulatory and governmental affairs, the then current status of PharmAthene's Protexia® and ValortimTM products and future business development initiatives.

-Mr. Kaufman had been retained as a consultant to HAQ to assist in the due diligence evaluation of PharmAthene.
-Mr. Kaufman is currently Chief Operating Officer of Outcome Science, Inc. of Boston, Massachusetts.
+On December 12, 2006, a meeting was held at PharmAthene's offices in Annapolis, Maryland, at which Messrs.
+Wright and Richman were present as well as John Troyer, Jody Hatch, Jeffrey Jones, Francesca Cook, Wayne Morges, Ph.D., Valerie Riddle, M.D., Richard Schoenfeld and Solomon Langermann, members of PharmAthene's management, were present and Mr. Kinley and Dr. Schaffer and Robert Kaufman were present from HAQ.
+Mr. Kaufman was retained as a consultant to HAQ to assist in the due diligence evaluation of PharmAthene.
+Mr. Kaufman is currently Chief Operating Officer of Outcome Science, Inc., Boston, MA.
 Mr. Kaufman received \$15,000 for his consulting services.
-Mr. Kaufman reviewed research, scientific, legal and financial documents as part of the due diligence.
-He also attended due diligence meetings at PharmAthene's offices in Maryland and Montreal.